Sitar: History

-It was also theorized in Muslim tradition, that the sitar was invented, or rather developed by Amir Khusrow (c.
+It was theorized that the sitar was invented, or rather developed by Amir Khusrow (c.
 1253–1325), a famous Sufi inventor, poet and pioneer of Khyal, Tarana and Qawwali, during the 13th century.
-However, the tradition of Amir Khusrow is considered discredited by some scholars.
+However, the tradition of Amir Khusrow is considered discredited by scholars.
 Whatever instruments he might have played, no record exists from this period using the name "sitar".
+An ambiguous statement made in a 19th century work by Captain N. Augustus Willard may have resulted in the incorrect association of the renowned poet Amir Khusrau with a later individual, potentially named Khusrau Khan, who lived during the 18th century.